 The standard to go back to court to change a custody order or a support order is a significant change in circumstances.
-One can show a change of circumstances by showing change in living arrangements, new person introduced into the house such as a boyfriend or girlfriend, A child leaving reaching the age of maturity and leaving the household the child resides in.
+This can be shown through a variety of ways.
+People enter into new relationships, they take new jobs, unfortunately, sometimes parents engage in substance abuse that affects their relationship with their child.
 Any major change to the people in the household the child resides in can be used to show a change of circumstances.
-Obviously if a parents’ behavior changes and he/she become addicted to something that could be used as the change of circumstances necessary to go back to court.

 Child support can be changed due to a change of circumstances as well.
 Should a child start spending significant time at the non-custodial parents’ home, that can be the basis for the necessary change of circumstances.
 Should a parent lose a job through no fault of their own, that can be a change significant enough to go back to court to change the Order of Support.
 The court will also consider the elapse of three years as a change to re-visit an Order of Support and a change of the non-custodial parents’ income by more than 15%.